NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 ###Easier upgrade from NLog 3 to NLog 4
 With [the release of NLog 4.0](http://nlog-project.org/2015/06/09/nlog-4-has-been-released.html) we made some breaking changes.
 Those breaking changes made upgrading an issue: all the code has to be upgraded to NLog 4 at once.

 The main cause was the change of behavior of `Log(string message, Exception ex)`.
-This callshould be replaced by `Log(Exception ex, string message)` in NLog 4.0
+This call should be replaced by `Log(Exception ex, string message)` in NLog 4.0.

 Changing al those calls can be difficult at once.
-So we have introducted the following option:
+So we have introduced the following option:

   {% highlight xml %}
 <nlog exceptionLoggingOldStyle='true'>